ronbak/dotfiles-1/README.md

 Install the **fish** package via [Homebrew](http://brew.sh) (OSX), `apt-get` / `yum` (Debian / Red Hat), or whatever you use; you know best.

 Once completed, ensure its path is added the `/etc/shells` file.
-Usually a package manager will do this for you, but it's good to double-check.
 (Get the path by typing `which fish` in the terminal).

 Change the shell: